wp-plugins/recent-facebook-posts/readme.txt

 3. This is where you'll find your Facebook Page Slug on Facebook.com.

 == Changelog ==

+= 1.8.4 - November 20, 2013 =
+* Improved: a cache renewal is no longer required after changing the image size
+* Improved: after changing important settings, cache will automatically be cleared
+* Improved: added a *test configuration* button which performs a simple ping to Facebook.
+* Improved: added an info message for new users
+* Improved: namespaced the trigger for renewing the cache
+* Improved: code clean-up

 = 1.8.3 - November 17, 2013 =
 * Fixed: removed weird character between comment count and timestamp